 To get sick pay you’ll need to follow your employer’s rules.

 What extra money you could be entitled to

-If your income is reduced while you’re off work sick, you might be able to claim benefits like housing benefit.
+If your income is reduced while you’re off work sick, you might be able to claim benefits.

 If you need long-term help doing everyday tasks or getting around, you might also be entitled to get benefits like Personal Independence Payment (PIP).